The Raes: Post-divorce

 Robbie and Cherrill pursued separate careers after their divorce in 1982.
-Robbie recorded for Quality Records for a time and was a member of GNP (Gilmour-Negus Project), along with former Saga members Jim Gilmour (guitar) and Steve Negus (drums).
+Robbie recorded for Quality Records for a time and was a member of GNP (Gilmour-Negus Project), along with Jim Gilmour (guitar) and Steve Negus (drums), who had both left Saga at the time, though they would later rejoin that group.
 GNP recorded one album for Virgin Records, Safety Zone, released in 1989, along with the single "How Many Times".
 In the 1990s, he went on to perform the club circuit in Toronto.
-In 1996, Robbie and his wife Martine Bergeron moved to Dubai, United Arab Emirates where Robbie performed for American troops as well as in a nightclub called The Cyclone.
+In 1996, Robbie and his wife Martine Bergeron moved to Dubai, United Arab Emirates, where Robbie performed for American troops as well as in a nightclub called The Cyclone.
 In 1999, they moved to Thailand (Kamala Beach, Phuket) where they ran a tourist pub.
 In 2001, after being married 12 years, he and Martine divorced.
 On December 26, 2004, Robbie went missing as one of many victims of the Indian Ocean tsunami disaster when Phuket was devastated by flooding; he was found safe a short time later.
 Robbie died on February 9, 2006, in Phuket, Thailand, following a short illness.
 Robbie left behind a son, Christopher Robert Bevan from his second marriage with Pamela Simmons.
 Christopher currently resides in Brantford, Ontario.

 Cherrill remarried another musician, Nick Cucunato, and has revitalized her career by performing in several acts, including Backstreet, Rae and Rockit, the Cherrill Rae Trio lounge act, as well as a fly-on act with Carnival Cruise Lines.
 Today, she continues to perform her nightclub act on occasion and resides in Florida.